Yufei-L/2019-431/SOFTWARE/README.md

 - We've made some effort in terms of course requirements to set the bar low.
 You do not need a state of the art machine, nor should you need any special hardware to run things for this course.
     - You will need a laptop, either PC or Mac, but the style should be determined by your personal preferences and how you believe you will use the machine in your research life.
 Dr. Love uses a fairly old MacBook Air in class, and a series of desktop PCs at offices around Cleveland.
-    - In this class, you'll be using R Studio and R, which look and work the same on either a PC or a Mac.
+    - In this class, you'll be using RStudio and R, which look and work the same on either a PC or a Mac.
     - Any reasonably recent PC or Macintosh machine will work well.
     - I **do not** recommend the use of a Chrome device for this class.
     - If you have a Linux system, you can certainly run R and R Studio well, and you definitely know better than I do how to accomplish that.